• Enterprise Risk Management

 How to prepare a strong, united, effective response

 Public statements of apology, empathy, or regret by presidents or high-ranking officials at K-12 schools, colleges, and universities are increasingly common.
-When used correctly in response to challenging campus events, apologies are powerful tools that can help heal a community.
+When used correctly in response to challenging campus events, these statements are powerful tools that can help heal a community.
 If not issued sensitively and timely, however, they can fuel resentment and even encourage lawsuits.

 In today’s social media environment, your institution also needs a strong, united online response.
 Knowledge of the digital medium and an awareness of your institution’s online communication strategy should factor into your response.

-In general, facts and circumstances will determine whether an expression of empathy or apology is appropriate and how to communicate it.
+In general, facts and circumstances determine whether an expression of empathy or apology is appropriate and how to communicate it.
 Before your institution makes any statements, consult with legal and communications professionals.

-What Are Apologies, Expressions of Empathy?
+What Are Apologies and Expressions of Empathy?

 Apologies are expressions of regret and remorse and often attempt to remedy an offense through contrition and acknowledgment of fault.
 In general, an effective apology will:

-• Be personal
+• Be personal.

-• Sincerely address the most affected audience
+• Sincerely address the most affected audience.

-• Acknowledge an offense or injury
+• Acknowledge an offense or injury.

-• Express sympathy, remorse, or regret
+• Express sympathy, remorse, or regret.

-• Discuss steps being taken to resolve the problem
+• Discuss steps being taken to resolve the problem.

-• Effect changes to ensure the offense won’t happen again
+• Effect changes to ensure the offense won’t happen again.

 Genuine expressions of empathy or sympathy share many characteristics with apologies.
 However, in an expression of empathy or sympathy, the institution generally expresses concern or regret for the circumstances that led to an incident or injury, or an understanding of how the affected people feel, without accepting fault or responsibility for the injury or loss.

-How and When Should you Respond?
+How and When Should You Respond?

 Typically, expressions of empathy or sympathy should quickly occur after an event.
 In cases involving a determination of wrongdoing, an investigation is usually required to determine fault.
 Don’t apologize or make another statement accepting responsibility until after the investigation is complete and after consulting with your legal counsel.
 When fault is uncertain, avoid unwittingly assuming liability.